I would like to thank Doc Neeson for approving my site.

 “In late 1989, The Angels travelled to Memphis, Tennessee, to record a new album with producer Terry Manning (Led Zeppelin, ZZ Top.
 Johnny Diesel & The Injectors).
 They recorded a wealth of songs, 11 of which became their 9th studio album … capturing the power of The Angels like never before.
 The results are…” – Australian Rolling Stone

-Tenth album, Red Back Fever was released on 2 November 1991 with Mushroom.
+Tenth album, Red Back Fever, on 02 November 1991 with Mushroom.
 The title comes from the study of female redback spider that eats its partner alive, and rock ‘n’ roll style.
 Issued in a limited edition embossed leather sleeve complete with a 24-page booklet of excerpts from Dr Randolph E.J.
 Echt’s writings from his book.

 The Moonshine Jug & String Band reformed and released Rent Party was released in January 1992 with MDS.
 Performed at Tracks, Coyotes, Old Manly Boathed, Shellharbour Workers Club, Shamrock and Thistle Hotel, Palais.